Classifying Infinity Topoi via Weighted Limits: Classifying topoi

 \begin{definition} A \textit{theory} is a functor $\mathbb{T}: TOP_{\mathcal{B}}^{op} \to CAT_{\infty}$.
 We say that a theory admits a classifying topos, or is classified by a topos if the functor is representable, i.e. there exists a topos $\mathcal{B}[\mathbb{T}]$ and an equivalence \end{definition}

 The definition above is intentionally too general and has a very simple paradigm in mind: we identify a theory with its \textit{semantic trace}.

+This notion of \textit{theory} and classifying topos is free-styled in \cite[Section 5]{anel2022left}, where the authors present some of our examples below.
+Our discussion will upgrade their understanding by relating it to the notion of \textit{geometric sketch} in the next subsection.
+Our treatment is indeed much less hand-wavy in assessing its expressive power and identifies clearly the range of expression of classifying topoi.

-To explain our intution, and present the first interesting example of theory and classifying topos, let us restrict to the special case in which $\mathcal{B}$ is the topos of spaces $\mathcal{S}$.
+To explain our intuition, and present the first interesting example of theory and classifying topos, let us restrict to the special case in which $\mathcal{B}$ is the topos of spaces $\mathcal{S}$.
 Through the whole section, we will make this restriction several times as this is simultaneously the most interesting case, and the case in which it is easier and most paradigmatic to present the examples.

 \begin{example}[Lawvere theories] Let $\mathsf{L}$ be a Lawvere theory in the sense of \cite{berman2020higher}, then we have a canonically associated theory mapping a topos $\mathcal{E}$ to its $\infty$-category of $\mathsf{L}$-models in $\mathcal{E}$.
 Let $\widehat{\mathsf{L}}$ be the free completion of $\mathsf{L}$ under finite limits preserving the existing products \footnote{This can be identified with $(Psh_{\mathcal{S}}^{Fin_{\mathcal{S}}}(\mathsf{L}^{op}))^{op} $, where $Psh_{\mathcal{S}}^{Fin_{\mathcal{S}}}(-)$ is the free cocompletion with respect to finite colimits whose existence follows from \cite[Proposition 2.3.4.6 and 2.2.3.7]{Martini-Wolf-2}}, then it follows from Diaconescu theorem that the topos $Psh_{\mathcal{S}}(\widehat{\mathsf{L}})$ classifies the theory $\mathbb{T}^\mathsf{L}$ (see the argument of \cref{lem7.3}). \end{example}